animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 `DEFAULT` Pool from `gemfirePool`, and the client Region uses the `gemfirePool` when distributing data between the client and the server.

-Basically, Spring Data for GemFire resolves the preceding configuration to the
+Basically, Spring Data for VMware GemFire resolves the preceding configuration to the
 following:

 ```highlight